Guidelines & Interactions for Medication-Assisted Treatment

 Drug Interactions to Know About

-All medications can interact.
-Most will not affect MAT, but some can increase side effects or raise safety risks.
+All medications have the potential to interact.
+Most will not affect MAT, but some can decrease the medication effectiveness, cause side effects or increase safety risks.

 Methadone Interactions

-- Alcohol, benzodiazepines, and barbiturates (these can increase sedation and breathing risks)
+- Alcohol, benzodiazepines, and barbiturates (can increase sleepiness and slow breathing)

-- Some opioid agonist/antagonist medications that may trigger withdrawal
+- Some opioid agonist/antagonist medications may trigger withdrawal

-- Certain medications and substances can change how quickly methadone is metabolized
+- Some medications or substances can affect how quickly methadone is metabolized

 Buprenorphine Interactions